DauntlessZX/Binary-Bomb/README.md

 In the folder above, we have 3 files :

-- bomb.c         This is the bomb in C code
+- bomb.c         This is the bomb in C code.
-- bomb           An executable file for you to run and debug from
+- bomb           An executable file for you to run and debug from.
-- solutions.txt  Solutions to defuse the bomb
+- solutions.txt  Solutions to defuse the bomb.
+- bomb153.tar    A compressed file of the project.